• Skip to primary navigation

 bowl of dried fruit and nuts, bowl of beaten eggs, and bread pan

-Christmas fruit cake typically comes in a loaf form and seems similar to quick bread such as zucchini bread or pumpkin bread.
+Christmas fruit cake typically comes in a loaf form and seems similar to quick breads such as banana bread, zucchini bread, pumpkin bread, or cranberry nut bread.
 So my question is, "Why don't we call it fruit bread or fruit loaf instead of fruit cake?"

 I can't seem to find any answer as to why this particular loaf is called cake.
 But it appears as if its history may go back as far as the ancient Egyptians.